 Delaware and New Jersey quickly joined Nevada in passing online gaming legislation.
 In June 2012, Delaware authorized online gambling in response to expanded brick-and-mortar casino gambling in Maryland and Pennsylvania.
 In February 2013, New Jersey signed into law online gambling legislation in an effort to help Atlantic City casinos.
 Unlike Nevada, New Jersey and Delaware are licensing and regulating the full suite of casino games, including table games such as blackjack, roulette and craps.

 Historically, gambling regulation in the U.S. has been reserved for the state governments.
 However, sometimes federal law supersedes state law.
 The Department of Justice (DOJ) had, prior to 2011, held that the Wire Act prohibits all forms of online gambling in all the U.S. states, and that view colored past prosecutions of online gaming cases.
 (Federal gambling law does not address games of skill or state lotteries that wish to offer subscription services on the internet.)

-Accusations of Wire Act violations are usually accompanied by other charges, including conspiracy, money laundering, and violations of the RICO Act, Travel Act, and Illegal Gambling Business Act.
-Enforcement of the Wire Act is directed at the gambling operator, and there is no language that makes it illegal for a consumer to place a wager.
+Accusations of Wire Act violations are usually accompanied by other charges, including conspiracy; money laundering; and violations of the RICO Act, Travel Act and Illegal Gambling Business Act.
+Enforcement of the Wire Act is directed at the gambling operators; there is no language that makes it illegal for a consumer to place a wager.

 The DOJ was successful in convicting Jay Cohen, president of World Sports Exchange, for Wire Act violations in 2000.